schneems/WoW-Core/README.md

 ### What is WoW-Core?

-Project WoW is an open source server project for World of Warcraft written in C# (.NET Core).
+Arctium Emulation WoW Core is an open source server project for World of Warcraft written in C# (.NET Core).

 The current support game version is: **In development**